carljmosca/mcp-golang-wasm-example/README.md

 ## 🚀 Quick Start

 ### Prerequisites

 - Go 1.21 or higher
 - Python 3 (for local HTTP server)
 - Modern web browser with WebAssembly support
+- **Or use the included Dev Container for a pre-configured environment**

+### Using Dev Container (Recommended)

+This project includes a [Dev Container](https://containers.dev/) configuration for VS Code.
+You do not need to install Go or Python locally.

+**Steps:**
+1. Open the project in VS Code.
+2. If prompted, "Reopen in Container" (or use the Command Palette: `Dev Containers: Reopen in Container`).
+3. The container will build with Go and Python pre-installed, and VS Code extensions for Go and Python enabled.
+4. Use the integrated terminal to run `make build` and `make serve` as described below.

+This ensures a consistent development environment for all contributors.

 ### Build and Run